SelaO/InfiniteSearch/README.md

 Well you don't have to do this anymore with Infinite Search!

 ## Features
-* Search that stays on infinitly so they will always highlight
+* Search that stays on infinitly so every new match will highlight
-* RegEx search with the above feature
+* RegEx search that works with the above feature

 ## Ways to use:
 * Click the omnibar (url bar) or press F6, and then type "sc"